 For Chintimini Wildlife Center

-Marnie Zoa, President
+Marnie Zoa, Vice President

-Kathi Franklin, Volunteer Coordinator
+Kathi Franklin, Director

-Kathi first learned of Chintimini while volunteering at Blue Mountain Wildlife in Pendleton, Oregon.
+Kathi Franklin first learned of Chintimini while volunteering at Blue Mountain Wildlife in Pendleton, Oregon.
 Planning a move to Corvallis to attend OSU, she wanted to continue caring for wildlife and has been a volunteer at Chintimini Wildlife Center since 2002.
 After having worked numerous shifts, she finally settled in on Saturday mornings and became a shift leader in 2005.

-She graduated from OSU in 2006 with a BS in Natural Resources and a minor in Fisheries and Wildlife.
+Kathi graduated from OSU in 2006 with a BS in Natural Resources and a minor in Fisheries and Wildlife.
 She began working with Oregon Dept. of Fish and Wildlife shortly after graduation and has been with the salmon spawning project ever since.

 When she is not working or volunteering, Kathi likes to read, write, and spend time with her family and their spoiled-rotten Border Collie, Baby.

 Stacey Richard Dean, Director

 Stacey was born in 1948 in Greeley, Colorado and lived on a ranch on the outskirts of town.
 He started fishing in Wyoming at age six and considers himself a fisherman more than anything else.
 His mother loved animals and animal husbandry; any stray or injured animal that came by was adopted and cared for.
 He also had three saddle-horses that he rode a lot.
 Stacey went to college at Colorado University and medical school at CU in Denver.
 He completed his residency in Internal Medicine and Chief Residency in Medicine.
 He then practiced Internal Medicine/Cardiology in Pullman, Washington and Moscow, Idaho - running the ICU's in both.
 He is married and has two sons.